bakjedev/bakjedotdev/README.md

 ### Combat

 * Aura:         just simple kill aura, has range and rotation setting
-* Surround:     it works i guess, theres also russian gay surround but we dont talk about it
+* Surround:     it works i guess
 * Velocity:     no knockback
 * AutoTotem:    i dont want to die